June 19, 2015

 DSCF5960

-When I arrived back into the Flint Hills, the storm had already poured down like mad, causing flash floods on the road.
+When I arrived back in the Flint Hills, the storm had already poured down like mad, causing flash floods on the road.
 But I arrived home safely.

-If you liked this article, you might enjoy my other posts about the USA.
+Thanks for reading!
+If you liked this article, you might enjoy my other posts about the USA, or browse my Blog Archives for more stories, topics, and categories.

 Published by: Jakub Stepanovic in Stories